-All students are required to pay an Activity Fee each semester in return for access to Ultimate Liberty University activities, admission to athletic events, access to the LaHaye Student Union recreational facilities, and to help offset the cost of other resources dedicated to student activities.
+All resident students are required to pay an Activity Fee each semester.
+This fee provides access to Liberty University activities, admission to athletic events, access to the LaHaye Student Union recreational facilities, and to help offset the cost of other resources dedicated to student activities.
 Regardless of residence status, all students are subject to this fee.
 This fee is not pro-rated for part-time students.